PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Molecular cloud properties

 The summary of the flagging is represented in Table~\ref{T:flag}.
 Also, galaxy centers have well-connected leaf structures and high branch weights in the dendrograms (i.e., extremely bright).
 As mentioned before, those structures are large and massive, and the central regions mainly comprise overlapping clouds in velocity.
 Therefore, we flag out all central clouds (1303 clouds) as explained in this section, but show them in Fig.~\ref{fig:CO_compare_all} to emphasize the bias of including them.

-In Table~\ref{T:sample}, we show that the full cloud sample covers a median of $40^{+4}_{-5}\,\%$\footnote{The upper limit is the difference between the 84$^{th}$ and 50$^{th}$ percentiles, and the lower limit is between the 50$^{th}$ and 16$^{th}$ percentiles of the fraction of flux within the clouds in the 66 galaxies.}, and the filtered subsample covers a median of $26^{+12}_{-11}\,\%$ of the emission from the \ipah\ maps.
-This highlights that most of the flagged clouds are high \sigmol\ clouds ( $> 100 \, \msunperpcsq$) and poses a bias in our analysis towards lower \sigmol\ clouds.
+In Table~\ref{T:sample}, we show that the full cloud sample covers a median of $40^{+4}_{-5}\,\%$,\footnote{The upper limit is the difference between the 84th and 50th percentiles, and the lower limit is between the 50th and 16th percentiles of the fraction of flux within the clouds in the 66 galaxies.} and the filtered subsample covers a median of $26^{+12}_{-11}\,\%$ of the emission from the \ipah\ maps.
+This highlights that most of the flagged clouds are high \sigmol\ clouds ( $> 100 \, \msunperpcsq$) and poses a bias in our analysis toward lower \sigmol\ clouds.